istio/tools/perf/stability/README.md

 1. For the pod to write monitor status to the spanner tables, you have to
     1. create the cluster with full access to Google Cloud API or configure the cluster with Workload Identity
     1. create the spanner tables first in your own project or reuse the existing one in istio-testing
-1. Optionally, corresponding alertmanager notification can be pushed to slack channel, checkout the example config for [slack webhook](https://github.com/istio/tools/blob/master/perf/stability/alertmanager/values.yaml#L21).
+1. Optionally, corresponding alertmanager notification can be pushed to slack channel, checkout the example config for [slack webhook](./alertmanager/values.yaml#L21).
 Suspicious logs would be scanned and recorded in the istio-logs-checker Cronjob.

 ### Run the script

-If you want to run against a public release(stable or dev), specify the target release TAG/VERSION/RELEASE_URL and you can pass extra arguments to istioctl install, check more details about accepted argument at [install_readme](https://github.com/istio/tools/tree/master/perf/istio-install#setup-istio).
+If you want to run against a public release(stable or dev), specify the target release TAG/VERSION/RELEASE_URL and you can pass extra arguments to istioctl install, check more details about accepted argument at [install_readme] (../istio-install#setup-istio).
 You can specify the namespace number of the servicegraph workloads by setting NAMESPACE_NUM var.
 Set the DNS_DOMAIN so that prometheus/grafana can be exposed and accessed.

 For example